h2o/leaktrace/README.md

 # leaktrace
-This is a LD_PRELOAD library for tracking memory leaks.
+This is a LD_PRELOAD library for detecting memory leaks.

+Intended use is to obtain memory dumps multiple times without rebooting a program, then compare the dumps; if we see increase of memory allocated from a particular call site not being freed, that's likely an indication that memory is leaking from that call site.

 ## Usage